 2. Warm Leads Up First

-In some cases, your visitors are so new to your site and your brand that they aren’t quite ready to optin to your lead magnet yet.
+In some cases, visitors are so new to your site and your brand that they aren’t quite ready to optin to your lead magnet yet.
 But if they could consume a bit more content first, then they would be warmed up enough to enter in their email address.

-For example, let’s say you have a timed pop-up that appears almost immediately upon page load on your homepage.
+For example, let’s say you have a timed popup that appears almost immediately upon page load on your homepage.
 Some of your visitors will optin right away, but some may just want to have a look around first.

-So instead of your typical yes/no optin form, you could link the no button to your blog, or to a specific piece of content.
+So instead of your typical Yes/No optin form, you could link the no button to your blog, or to a specific piece of content.

-To do this in OptinMonster, simply go to the Yes/No tab and scroll down to the “No Action”.
-Then select “Redirect to a new page” from the dropdown menu.
+To do this in OptinMonster, simply go to the Yes/No view select No Button Action.
+Then select Redirect to a url from the dropdown menu.

-Enter the url for your blog, or a specific blog post, and hit the green Save button.
+Enter the URL for your blog, or a specific blog post, and hit the green Save button.

 3. Politely Offer a Content Upgrade

-Now we’ve covered some creative ways to use yes/no pop-ups for visitors who are looking at your sales page or your homepage.
+Now we’ve covered some creative ways to use Yes/No popups for visitors who are looking at your sales page or your homepage.
 But what about visitors who are reading one of your blog posts?

-If you offer content upgrades (a lead magnet that is specific to a particular blog post), you may have some visitors who only briefly skim the post, or only read the first few paragraphs before they are ready to opt in.
+If you offer content upgrades (a lead magnet that is specific to a particular blog post), you may have some visitors who only briefly skim the post, or only read the first few paragraphs before they are ready to opt-in.
 However, other visitors will need to read the entire post before they are ready to grab your content upgrade.

-You can address both types of visitors with a polite, timed yes/no pop-up or scroll box.
+You can address both types of visitors with a polite, timed Yes/No popup or scroll box.

-For example, you could install a timed pop-up that appears after a visitor has been reading your blog post for 60 seconds.
-The pop-up offers the content upgrade, but if they aren’t ready for it yet, the “no” option will allow them to continue reading the blog post.
+For example, you could install a timed popup that appears after a visitor has been reading your blog post for 60 seconds.
+The popup offers the content upgrade, but if they aren’t ready for it yet, the “no” option will allow them to continue reading the blog post.

-To create a pop-up like this with OptinMonster, simply go to the Yes/No tab and configure the No Action to “Close the optin”.
+To create a popup like this with OptinMonster, simply go to the Yes/No view and configure the No Button Action to Close the campaign.

 4. Promote an Affiliate Product

-To create a pop-up that promotes your affiliate product, simply set the Yes Action to “Redirect to a new page”.
-Then enter your affiliate link into the Yes Redirect URL field.
+To create a popup that promotes your affiliate product, simply set the Yes Button Action to Redirect to a url.
+Then enter your affiliate link in the Redirect URL field.

-The No Action can be set to close the optin (just like we did in #3 above).
+The No Button Action can be set to close the optin (just like we did in #3 above).

 5. Design a User-Friendly Splash Page (or Welcome Gate)

 Do you want to use a full-screen welcome gate or a splash page to increase your email subscriptions?
 The only problem with these is that they make it more difficult for the visitor to navigate around your site.
-However, yes/no buttons can give you the best of both worlds.
+However, Yes/No buttons can give you the best of both worlds.

 For example, when a visitor goes to your homepage, instead of seeing your navigation bar, a list of your recent blog posts, etc., they could see a welcome gate that looks like this:

-To do this, just use one of our fullscreen optin templates and enable yes/no buttons.
+To do this, just use one of our fullscreen optin templates and enable Yes/No buttons.

-Then, set the No Action to “Redirect to a new page” and enter the URL for your blog into the No Redirect URL field.
+Then, set the No Action to Redirect to a url and enter the URL for your blog into the Redirect URL field.